blude/blude/README.md

-### Hi there 👋
+# Hallo Welt! 😊

+I'm Sarah, a designer who's passionate about technology, digital solutions, how it affect us as well as how it transforms the world around us.
+I'm curious about how things work, so I'm always digging up into the source code of websites and applications.

+- 👩🏻‍🎓 I'm currently studying [Master Digital Design](https://www.fh-dortmund.de/studiengaenge/digital-design-master.php) at the Dortmund University of Applied Sciences and Arts.
+- ❤️ Favorite Tech: HTML, CSS, JavaScript, PHP, Swift, Lua + PICO-8.
+- 💬 You can ask me about usability, user interface design, digitalisation.
+- 🔬 I'm interested in learning more about accessibility, sustainability and diversity in tech.
+- 🦄 Pronoums: she/her 🏳️‍⚧️

+<!--
 - 🔭 Learning and practicing Swift with [Exercism](https://github.com/blude/exercism-swift)
 - 🌱 Also learning Pico-8 with the help of [Lazy Devs Academy](https://youtube.com/@LazyDevs)
-- 💬 Ask me about UX/UI design
-- 😊 Pronoums: she/her 🌈

-<!--
-**blude/blude** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->